 required to make individual travel arrangements.

 Second Degree program graduates are encouraged to continue their nursing

-nurse practitioner track, a health care leadership track, and
+clinical nurse educator track, a health care leadership track, and

 eligible for admission to the Second Degree program, students

 must have completed a bachelor's degree from an accredited

 college or university.
 Students from all majors (including

 diploma or associate degree-prepared registered nurses with a

 baccalaureate degree in a non-nursing major) are eligible to